olemke/planet/README.md

 ### Area of found images

-This script calculates the geodesic the area in km^2 of the images found in the JSON file created by `planet-search.py`.
+This script calculates the geodesic area in km^2 of the images found in the JSON file created by `planet-search.py`.

 ```bash
 python planet-calculate-area.py barbados-large-results.json